Further explorations of 'perceptual scotomas'

 Here are some demonstrations of the various phenomena and manipulations discussed in the following paper:

 Motion-induced blindness (MIB) is a striking phenomenon in which fully visible and attended objects will repeatedly fluctuate into and out of conscious awareness when superimposed onto certain global moving patterns.
-Whereas previous accounts have explained MIB by appeal to a limitation or failure of visual perception, we have recently proposed the perceptual scotoma hypothesis (New & Scholl, 2008, Psychological Science) which interprets MIB as a functional inference in visual processing -- eliminating some stimuli from awareness in much the same way that the visual system identifies and compensates for some visual impairments.
-Here we report several new features of MIB that were uniquely motivated by the perceptual scotoma account.
-These results demonstrate how the perceptual scotoma account can generate novel predictions, and are consistent with the idea that MIB reflects a functional 'unconscious inference' in visual processing.
+Whereas previous accounts have explained MIB by appeal to a limitation or failure of visual perception, we proposed the perceptual scotoma hypothesis (New & Scholl, 2008, Psychological Science) which interprets MIB as a functional inference in visual processing -- eliminating some stimuli from awareness in much the same way that the visual system identifies and compensates for some visual impairments.
+Here we report several new features of MIB that were motivated by the perceptual scotoma account, and that each involve aspects of MIB for dynamic targets.

 One of the most striking experimental manipulations of visual awareness is that of motion-induced blindness (MIB), wherein salient objects in full view can repeatedly fluctuate into and out of conscious awareness when superimposed onto certain global moving patterns.
 Here is a basic example: Fixate the concentric white circles and attend to the moving blue crosses, and then notice what happens to the otherwise-salient yellow disc.
 This display is similar to previous MIB experiments.